 Our IP deployment solutions, which were significantly enhanced by our acquisition of Magillem in 2020, complement our interconnect IP solutions by helping to automate not only the customer configuration of its NoC interconnect but also the process of integrating and assembling all of the customer's IP blocks into an SoC.
-Products incorporating our IP are used to carry most of the important data inside complex SoCs for sophisticated applications, including automated driving, Al/ML, 5G and wireless communications, data centers, and consumer electronics.
-Please see our unaudited pro forma combined statement of operations included elsewhere in this prospectus.
-Pro forma combined statement of operations for the year ended December 31, 2020 were derived from our historical consolidated statement of income (loss) for the year ended December 31, 2020 and the historical statement of operations of Magillem for the period of January 1, 2020 through November 30, 2020, and gives effect to the acquisition as if it had occurred on January 1, 2020.
+Products incorporating our IP are used to carry most of the important data inside complex SoCs for sophisticated applications, including automated driving, AI/ML, 5G and wireless communications, data centers, and consumer electronics.
+Please see our unaudited pro forma combined statement of income (loss) included elsewhere in this prospectus.
+Pro forma combined statement of income (loss) for the year ended December 31, 2020 were derived from our historical consolidated statement of income (loss) for the year ended December 31, 2020 were derived from our historical consolidated statement of income (loss) for the year ended December 31, 2020, and gives effect to the acquisition as if it had occurred on January 1, 2020.

-As of May 31, 2021, we had 209 full-time employees and offices in eight locations in the United States, France, China, South Korea and Japan.
-In 2020, we generated revenue of \$31.8 million, net loss of \$3.3 million and net loss per share - diluted of \$0.19.
-In 2020, we generated Non-U.S. GAAP net loss of \$3.3 million and Non-U.S. GAAP EPS of \$(0.19).
-See "-Non-U.S. GAAP Financial Measures" below for definitions of our Non-U.S. GAAP measures and reconciliations to the most directly comparable U.S. GAAP measures.
+As of June 30, 2021, we had 211 full-time employees and offices in eight locations in the United States, France, China, South Korea and Japan.
+In 2020, we generated revenue of \$31.8 million, which includes in each period revenue recognized pursuant to substantial up front licensing payments due to how we structured certain customer contracts during these periods, net loss of \$3.3 million and net loss per share - diluted of \$0.19.
+In 2020, we generated Non-GAAP net loss of \$2.9 million and Non-GAAP EPS of \$(0.17).
+See "-Non-GAAP Financial Measures" below for definitions of our Non-GAAP measures and reconciliations to the most directly comparable GAAP measures.
+We expect to incur further net losses in the short term as we invest in our business.
 As of December 31, 2020, we had Annual Contract Value (as defined below) of \$37.7 million and 150 Active Customers (as defined below).
 In 2020, our customers had 57 Design Starts (as defined below).